-Starbucks claims their customer loyalty program played a vital role in creating a 26% rise in profit and 11% jump in total revenue for 2013’s second quarter fiscal results.
+Starbucks claims their customer loyalty program played a vital role in creating a 26% rise in profit and 11% jump in total revenue for 2013’s second-quarter fiscal results.

 To execute a successful customer loyalty program, your team needs to put in the research before any implementation begins.
-There are various ways to approach customer loyalty, research will help you choose the one that best fits your business requirements.
+There are various ways to build customer loyalty, research will help you choose the one that best fits your business requirements.

 Be clear on the objective of your campaign, analyze the nature and size of your business, and create a program that helps you accomplish your business goals.
 Don’t forget to take into account customer expectations, behavior, and current market trends.

-Customer data can come from a variety of sources, like your website analytics, inventory history, sales, conversations, etc. The idea here is to truly understand customer behaviour and therefore the sorts of campaigns your customers will respond well to.
+Customer data can come from a variety of sources, like your website analytics, inventory history, sales, conversations, etc. The idea here is to truly understand customer behavior and therefore the sorts of campaigns your customers will respond well to.

-By collecting and properly analyzing data, not only can you use it to design customer loyalty programs, you can even improve your products or services.
+By collecting and properly analyzing data, not only can you use it to design customer loyalty programs, you can even improve your products and services.
 In the end, this all helps in delivering excellent customer service.